Hmong in Wisconsin: History

 Hmong people first arrived in the upper Midwest in 1975 or 1976 following the United States withdrawal from the Vietnam War.
 They were seeking asylum in the United States, as many had worked or served in fighting for U.S. forces in Laos during the "secret war".
-By 1980 there were 408 Hmong people in the state.
+By 1980, there were 408 Hmong people in the state.
 Originally only Hmong veterans were allowed to immigrate.
-The Hmong Institute, a nonprofit agency, recognized 2025 as the 50 year anniversary of Hmong diaspora in Wisconsin.
+The Hmong Institute, a nonprofit agency, recognized 2025 as the 50 year anniversary of the Hmong diaspora in Wisconsin.

 Churches and social service agencies initially settled Southeast Asian refugees, most of them Hmong, along with some Vietnamese and Laotian people, in Wausau.
 According to the 1980 United States census, Wausau had fewer than 1% non-White people.
 There were several dozen Asian immigrants in 1978.
-By 1980 200 Southeast Asian refugees had settled in Wausau.
+By 1980, 200 Southeast Asian refugees had settled in Wausau.
 This increased to 400 in 1982 and 800 in 1984.
 Over time, the Hmong became the largest ethnic minority in the city.
 Doualy Xaykaothao of The Atlantic stated that ethnic tension between Hmong and native-born Americans in the state started in the 1980s and spilled over into the following decade.

-In 1990 there were 16,980 Hmong in Wisconsin.
+In 1990, there were 16,980 Hmong in Wisconsin.
 This was an increase of more than 4,000% from the 1980 figure.
-By this time the US government had relaxed some restrictions and allowed families to immigrate, leading to reunification of Hmong families in Wisconsin and other destinations.
+By this time, the US government had relaxed some restrictions and allowed families to immigrate, leading to reunification of Hmong families in Wisconsin and other destinations.
 The first effort aided nuclear families, but Hmong extended families and clans are extremely important to their society, and they pressed also for extended family members to be allowed to immigrate.
 They have a patrilineal kinship system.
 By 1980, the Hmong quickly began to organize Mutual Assistance Associations in cities where they had the largest populations, and these have continued.